 Ellesmere is a friendly quiet lakeside market town in North Shropshire, that dates back to Saxon times.
 The market is on Tuesday, Ellesmere having been granted a market charter by King Henry the Third nearly 800 years ago in the year 1221.
 The town’s floral displays have won ‘Britain in Bloom’ prizes over several years.
-Ellesmere has car parks, shops, banks, pubs, restaurants, cafés and tea shops.
+Ellesmere has car parks, shops, pubs, restaurants, cafés and tea shops.
 Camping gas is available from the local petrol station or builders’ merchant.
 Don’t miss the bread and butter pudding at the local baker’s shop – Vermeulen’s Delicatessen.

-For antique collectors, there are three antique shops plus a Sunday antiques fair in the new Town Hall each month.
-You may also find a bargain at the massive Chirk Airfield car boot sale open every Sunday morning and on Bank Holiday Mondays.
+Search for a bargain at the massive Chirk Airfield car boot sale open every Sunday morning and on Bank Holiday Mondays.
 Nearby Chester and Shrewsbury also have lots of antique shops.

 The lakes (called ‘meres’) around Ellesmere have resulted in the area being called Shropshire’s lake-lands.
 They are famous for their water fowl, with nature trails to observe the bird life.
 Swans, geese, ducks, coots and herons are the most common.
 In addition to the canals, there are 9 named lakes in the area: The Mere, Blakemere, Colemere, Crose Mere, Hanmer Mere, Kettlemere, Newton Mere, Sweatmere and Whitemere.
 ‘The Mere’ is the biggest and is a few minutes’ walk from the middle of Ellesmere.